jgpestana/software-bounty-program/bounties/Reduce_compilation_time.md

 **Recommendation:** after applying all the changes, perform a reset of the IDE (Android Studio) and kill active Java process Monitor System / Task Manager.

-**Note:** when you're building for APK return number "minSdkVersion #" in all build.gradle the desired minimum version to support compatibility, multiple existed before the change, for example 16 (API 16 - Android 4.1 Jelly Beam) , while working in Development work with version uniform across build.gradle order to ensure speedy implem
+**Note:** when you're building for APK return number "minSdkVersion #" in all build.gradle the desired minimum version to support compatibility, multiple existed before the change, for example 16 (API 16 - Android 4.1 Jelly Beam) , while working on Development work with version uniform across build.gradle order to ensure speedy implem

 Changes to the IDE:
 clicking on root "Fermat" and entering: